ktw5691/psychtm/README.md

 <!-- badges: end -->

-The goal of `psychtm` is to make text mining models and methods accessible for social science researchers, particularly those within psychology.
+The goal of `psychtm` is to make text mining models and methods accessible for social science researchers, particularly within psychology.
 This package allows users to

 -   Estimate the SLDAX topic model and popular models subsumed by SLDAX,